 Selling a Property at Auction

-Subject to agreeing on a realistic reserve (or minimum sale price), most properties are suitable for auction with sellers ranging from banks and charities to individuals, property companies, public bodies and receivers.
+Subject to agreeing on a realistic reserve price (minimum sale price), most properties are suitable for auction with sellers ranging from banks and charities to individuals, property companies, public bodies and receivers.

 If you are thinking about selling a property at auction, our experienced auction team is on hand to let you know if it's suitable for auction and provide a free informal appraisal.